playfulprogramming/playfulprogramming/content/blog/what-happened-to-uuid-v2/index.md

 That's it.

+Even in a proposal to update RFC 4122

 This makes the UUIDv2 the only official version of UUID that does not have an explicit definition as part of the 2005 specification.

 This doesn't mean that it doesn't have rules, however; The UUIDv2 specification can be found in an older standard set for UUIDs.
 This older standard was created by an organizational body then called the "Open Software Foundation" (OSF), now called "The Open Group"

 This older specification, which outlines the rules for UUIDv2 and was released in 1997, is called [the DCE 1.1 Authentication and Security Services specification](https://pubs.opengroup.org/onlinepubs/9696989899/toc.htm).

+> Interesting in more history of UUIDs?
+[Twilio Segment's blog has an amazing history lesson about how they came to be](https://segment.com/blog/a-brief-history-of-the-uuid/).

 # UUIDv2 Definition

-While the specification is happy to go in-depth about [the fine-grained details of UUIDv2](https://pubs.opengroup.org/onlinepubs/9696989899/chap5.htm#tagcjh_08_02_01_01), here's the gist of it:
+While the DCE specification is happy to go in-depth about [the fine-grained details of UUIDv2](https://pubs.opengroup.org/onlinepubs/9696989899/chap5.htm#tagcjh_08_02_01_01), let's take a more zoomed out look at it:

-UUIDv2 is almost to UUIDv1.
+UUIDv2 is almost to [UUIDv1](/posts/what-are-uuids#UUIDv1).
 It contains the same components of:

 - A timestamp
 - A version